 Once a pupil has been identified with SEND, the school will employ a graduated approach to meeting the pupil's needs.
 This will be through the adoption of a four-part cycle - assess, plan, do, review - whereby earlier decisions and actions are revisited, refined and revised with a growing understanding of the pupil's needs and of what supports the pupil in making good progress and securing good outcomes.
-The process is recorded on an Individual Graduated Approach Plan (IGAP) at Thackley School and records the following:
+The process is as follows:

-- Assess: establishing a clear assessment of the pupil's needs - Plan: agreeing the adjustments, interventions and support to be put in place, as well as the expected impact on progress, development or behaviour, along with a clear date for review - Do: implementing the agreed interventions and support - Review: analysing the effectiveness of the interventions and their impact on the pupil's progress in line with the agreed review date consultation with parents, will consider making a referral to and external agency to further assess need.
-These services include, but are not limited to: CAMHS, Bradford LA SCIL team, Educational Psychology and Speech and Language Therapy.
+- Assess: establishing a clear assessment of the pupil's needs - Plan: agreeing the adjustments, interventions and support to be put in place, as well as the expected impact on progress, development or behaviour, along with a clear date for review - Do: implementing the agreed interventions and support - Review: analysing the effectiveness of the interventions and their impact on the pupil's progress in line with the agreed review date